spine-tools/Spine-Toolbox/docs/source/setting_up.rst

    Executing Python Tools using the Jupyter Console supports Python versions from 2.7 all the way to latest one.
    This means, that if you still have some old Python 2.7 scripts lying around, you can incorporate those into a Spine Toolbox project workflow and execute them without modifications.

-.. important:: If you want to have access to `spinedb_api`, you need to install it manually for the Python you select here.

 Julia
 *****